 Higher mileage cars will surely have chips in the paintwork.
 Lower mileage cars should be free from excessive wear in the seats, steering wheel, bonnet, bumpers and mirrors.

-2. Accident Damage.
 2 in every 3 cars on the road today have suffered accident damage of one kind or another.

 Buying a used car that’s been involved in a major accident or even a series of relatively minor ones is really the fastest way to throw your hard earned money down the drain.
 With so many of today’s cars falling into this category you should take some time to find the right car.

-We have learned that original and well maintained cars tend to be problem free.
+I have learned that original and well maintained cars tend to be problem free.
 And a problem free car means happy motoring.

 Running a Vehicle Check